MohitKambli/FilterBlast/README.md

 <li><strong>Filter Selection:</strong> FilterBlast offers a wide range of filters, including hudson, inkwell, kelvin, lark, lofi, moon, perpetua, and toaster, allowing users to choose the perfect filter for their images.</li>
 <li><strong>Live Preview:</strong> Users can preview the filtered images in real-time and compare them with the original image.</li>
 <li><strong>Download:</strong> Once satisfied with the filtered image, users can download it with a single click, making it easy to save and share their creations.</li>
+<li><strong>Flask Server Hosting on PythonAnywhere:</strong> The Flask server powering FilterBlast's backend has been hosted on PythonAnywhere, ensuring reliable and scalable performance for image processing, filter application, and image storage on AWS S3.</li>
+<li><strong>React Application Hosting on Netlify:</strong> FilterBlast's frontend, developed with React.js, has been seamlessly hosted on Netlify.
+This ensures a responsive and interactive user interface, allowing users to easily upload images, apply filters, and preview/download the filtered images.</li>
+<li><strong>Image Fetching, Displaying, and Downloading from Amazon S3:</strong> Utilizing Amazon Simple Storage Service (S3), FilterBlast fetches, displays, and enables users to download images seamlessly.
+Through integration with AWS S3 and the pilgram library for filter application, users can access a wide range of filters and effortlessly enhance their images on FilterBlast.</li>
 </ul>

 ## Technologies Used